simpledimplejohn/astrology-simple-front-ed/README.md

     `"start":"node index.js"`

 Using github
+Working from dev and merging to main
 - `git push origin dev`
 - `git checkout main`
 - `git pull origin main`
 - `git merge dev`
+Accidentally working in main and having to merge to dev:
+-